RW Cygni: Properties

+In 1885, T. H. E. C. Espin discovered that the star is a variable star.
+It was listed with its variable star designation, RW Cygni, in Annie Jump Cannon's 1907 work Second Catalog of Variable Stars.
 RW Cygni is classified as a semiregular variable star.
 It is given the subtype SRc, indicating that it is a cool supergiant.
 Its brightness varies from extremes of magnitude +8.0 and +9.5 with a period of 580±80 days.
 No long secondary period has been detected.